dgurchenkov/LinearGithubChecker/README.md

 **Note**: This project is unlikely to be useful to anyone else unless they use the same combination of issue trackers (Linear + GitHub) with similar mirroring setup.

+This entire tool was created by Claude (Anthropic's AI assistant) through Claude Code.
+This is a 100% AI-generated, vibe-coded application.
+No human made any direct changes to the code - all implementation, refactoring, and optimization was done by AI based on conversational requirements and feedback.

 ## Overview

 Two scripts for analyzing Linear-GitHub issue synchronization: